Artanejp/common_source_project-fm7/README.en.md

                                            Sep 09, 2016
 	      K.Ohta <whatisthis.sowhat _at_ gmail.com>

---- If you can't read Japanese, [english writing is here](/README.en.md/).

 0. About
    This package is Qt5 porting of Common Source Code Project (CSP).